IgniteUI/igniteui-docfx/en/components/autocomplete.md

 ### Keyboard Navigation

- - `Arrow Down`, `Arrow Up`, `Alt` + `Arrow Down`, `Alt` + `Arrow Up` will open drop down, if closed.
+ - `Arrow Down`, `Arrow Up`, `Alt` + `Arrow Down`, `Alt` + `Arrow Up` will open the `drop-down`, if closed.
- - Typing in the input will open drop down, if closed.
+ - Typing in the input will open the drop-down, if it is closed.
- - `Arrow Down` - will move to next drop down item, if drop down opened.
+ - `Arrow Down` - will move to the next drop-down item, if it is opened.
- - `Arrow Up` - will move to previous drop down item, if drop down opened.
+ - `Arrow Up` - will move to the previous drop-down item, if it is opened.
- - `End` will move to last drop down item.
+ - `End` will move to the last drop-down item.
- - `Home` will move to first drop down item.
+ - `Home` will move to the first drop-down item.
- - `Enter` will confirm the already selected item and will close the drop down.
+ - `Enter` will confirm the already selected item and will close the drop-down.
- - `Esc` will close the drop down.
+ - `Esc` will close the drop-down.

 > Note: When the autocomplete is opened, then the first item, in the list, is automatically selected.
 The same is valid when the list is filtered.